 Lumpy facial contour is a facelift side effect that occurs when the deeper tissues are not separately undermined and lifted prior to the skin lift.
-This facelift deformity is observed following a skin only facelift.
-Instead, the dual plane SMAS facelift allows for optimal re-draping of the underlying deeper tissues prior to pulling up the skin layer.
-When the skin layer is re-draped following draping of the deeper tissues this facelift side effect is avoided.
+This facelift deformity is observed following a skin-only facelift.
+Instead, the dual-plane SMAS facelift allows for optimal re-draping of the underlying deeper tissues prior to pulling up the skin layer.
+When the skin layer is re-draped following the draping of the deeper tissues this facelift side effect is avoided.

 If you are interested in an optimal facelift with avoidance of facelift side effects, we encourage you to make a consultation with Dr. Mowlavi.